Prague public transport consists of:

 Passengers can purchase tickets from tram and bus drivers.
 In this case a single ticket costs 40 CZK for adults and 20 CZK for children and seniors.

 As an additional option, an SMS ticket can be paid for directly from a mobile phone.
-The process requires a text message that reads: “DPT” and the desired ticket amount (DPT24, DPT32, DPT110 or DPT310).
+The process requires a text message that reads: “DPT” and the desired ticket amount (DPT24, DPT32, DPT110 or DPT310) to a number 90206.
 The buyer will receive a confirmation message which serves as a transport ticket.

 Since July 2013, travellers can also use a special mobile application called “Sejf” (Safe), which can be easily downloaded and charged with a credit as necessary.
 However, only single tickets can be purchased through this application, it does not work for pre-paid time tickets.
 Sejf is an ideal choice for passengers who use the Prague public transport on an irregular basis.